JAlcocerT/JAlcocerT/content/blog/dev-web-ghost-astro.md

 So...how about the editing capabilities?

-Because doing this via IDE might not be for everyone:
+Because doing this post edits via IDE might not be for everyone:

 ```sh
 npm install